 - Secured dismissal of claims by former corporate president that he had been wrongfully denied wages and severance totaling an eight-figure sum, on behalf of international medical device and supply firm.

-- Represented hospitality company in negotiations with several former C-suite executives over severance and equity compensation.
+- Obtained nuisance value settlement for investment management company in dispute with former sales executive over commissions and equity compensation.

 Trade Secrets, Non-Competes and Unfair Competition